 vi.
 Maret shall provide flaggers in the parking lot to direct traffic to available parking lot spaces during games and practices in which the parking lot is expected to be at or near capacity.
 Maret shall also request and pay for traffic control officers to direct traffic into and out of the parking lot during events for which more than 75 spectators are anticipated to arrive at the athletic fields by car.

 vii.
-Once each fall and spring for the first three years of the athletic fields’ use, when the parking lot is at or near capacity, Maret shall survey street parking availability on nearby streets (comparable to the On Street Parking Assessment in the Comprehensive Transportation Review, Ex. __ at page 17) and report the results of the survey to ANC 3/4G.
+Once each fall and spring for the first three years of the athletic fields’ use, when the parking lot is at or near capacity, Maret shall survey street parking availability on nearby streets (comparable to the On Street Parking Assessment in the Comprehensive Transportation Review (CTR), Ex. __ at page 17) and report the results of the survey to ANC 3/4G.
 If the survey shows that parking occupancy exceeds 70% of the available street spaces, Maret will propose steps that can be taken to reduce the number of vehicles parked on nearby streets when the parking lot is at or near capacity.

 viii.
 Through signage or another appropriate means, Maret shall notify those who attend events at the Athletic Facilities Project that they may not park illegally as indicated by DDOT signage on any nearby street.
 When notified of illegally parked vehicles on nearby streets, Maret shall take prompt and reasonable action to find the vehicle owner and request that the vehicle be moved.